 Methodology

 Most test prep programs use a one-size-fits-all approach.
 Students work their way through simplified content, which is designed so relatively inexperienced tutors can teach the broadest set of subjects to the broadest set of high school kids.
 These programs are about coverage rather than depth.
+However, the SAT/ACT preparation method should be tailored to the individual needs of each student, ensuring that they are not just prepared in terms of content but also in how they approach the test itself.

 A good tutor will pick and choose which subjects to focus on, but still, a lot of time gets wasted either going over things the student already understands or attempting to explain subjects that the student isn’t ready for yet, just because that’s the next chapter in the book.
 For a high school student, this uneven approach to test prep can be alternately boring and exceptionally frustrating, with moments of genuine learning in between.